3dhomeward/Custom-Shelf-Resizer/README.md

 ## How to Use

 ### Option 1: Online (Recommended)
-Try the app in your browser (no install):
+Try the app in your browser (no install): https://customshelfresizer.streamlit.app/
-[YOUR-STREAMLIT-CLOUD-LINK-HERE]

 ### Option 2: Local (Python required)
 1. Download `stretch_shelf_app.py` from this repo.